surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

+= 2.26.0 - May 13th, 2024 =
+- New: Ability to set manual payment methods as usable in subscription, installments and upsells.
+- New: Generate bulk affiliate payouts for all affiliates from a specific time period and minimum amount.
+- New: Exclude specific prices from showing up in the subscription upgrade section of the customer dashboard.
+- New: Override license activation limits for a specific price.
+- Improvement: FSE themes now use a FSE template for the store checkout upon activation.
+- Fix: Cancelling a Mollie payment method now allows customer to checkout again.
+- Fix: Merchant UX dead end where variant overrides can be set when there are multiple prices.
+- Fix: Repeat payment label now matches the capitalization of other fields.

 = 2.25.2 - May 8th, 2024 =
 - Fix: Race condition where upsells are sometimes not redirecting after successful checkout.
 - Fix: Typo in timezone settings list.